 This course introduces an in-depth analysis and discussion of the nature and significance of various types of physical evidence commonly found at a crime scenes.
 The course combines theoretical concepts associated with the use of physical evidence in the forensic setting with student involvement in the processing of simulated crime scenes.
+Transfers to CSU only

-ADMJ-190 Administration of Justice Internship 1
+ADMJ-190 Administration of Justice Internship

-18 hours lecture; 108 hours work experience; 264-294 hours total A program designed to permit Administration of Justice students to work as interns inside various agencies associated with law, law enforcement, courts, corrections, probation, Fish and Game, and private security.
+18 hours lecture; 108 hours work experience; 126 hours total A program designed to permit Administration of Justice students to work as interns inside various agencies associated with law, law enforcement, courts, corrections, probation, Fish and Game, and private security.
 Students are evaluated by the agency and college staff.
 Internships frequently lead to employment in the agencies where assignments are made.
-Course requires 120 hours of volunteer work or 150 hours of paid work.
+Course requires 108 hours of paid or volunteer work experience.
+This course is repeatable up to 3 times.
+Transfers to CSU only

-ADMJ-199 Independent Study in Administration of Justice
+ADMJ-199 Independent Study in Administration of Justice 1-3 Units